SammyB272/GEOG5003_Ass1_2022_201465981.github.io/README.md

   directory named 'environment_output.txt' and 'stored_values.txt'.
 - Open a cmd prompt on the system.
 - Navigate to the local directory in the cmd prompt using the cd function.
+- Type model.py and the input parameters in the cmd, there are three parameters and the entered value must be a whole number.
+They must be entered in the following order and seperated by a space, number_of_agents, number_of_iterations and neighbourhood.
+An example user input method is 'agaent.py 10 20 30'.
-- Type model.py in the cmd and hit the enter key, to run the model and get the results.
+- Hit the enter key, to run the model and get the results.

 - Please note the matplotlib module may not be available to run on cmd as standard, if this error is encountered then there is a useful troubleshooting guide which can be accessed [here](https://pythonguides.com/no-module-named-matplotlib/#:~:text=the%20above%20topics.-,modulenotfounderror%3A%20no%20module%20named%20'matplotlib'%20pycharm,most%20probably%20it%20will%20work.)